Skip to content

 Above the scheduler, compute quota interfaces are exposed to users through Kubernetes Device Plugins.
 Users can specify requests/limits like "nvidia.com/vgpu: 1%" in their resource specifications.
 Combined with native or custom Kubernetes schedulers, this enables cluster-level pooled compute allocation.

-While this approach resembles virtual devices, it lacks memory address isolation and fault isolation, so it's not strictly virtualization.
+While the result resembles virtual devices, it lacks memory address isolation and fault isolation, so it's not strictly virtualization.
 We'll call it "co-location task scheduling emulation".

 Here are some notable implementations from academia and industry:

-• Gaia GPU: Implementation from a 2018 Tencent and Peking University paper with 43 citations.
+• Gaia GPU: Implementation from a paper in 2018 by Tencent and Peking University paper with 43 citations.
 Most similar research since then has built upon GaiaGPU's foundation

 • KubeShare & Kernel Burst: Introduced kernel burst concepts and task execution prediction to improve scheduling efficiency, enabling Auto Scale on single GPUs